openebs-archive/openebs-docs/docs/support.md

 ## MayaOnline

-Enterprise support is available through MayaOnline.
-All community users by default are subscribed to a free plan on MayaOnline.
-Enterprise subscriptions are available that come with various support plans.
+All community users by default are subscribed to a free plan on <a href="https://app.mayaonline.io" target="_blank">MayaOnline</a>.
+Enterprise support comes with various support subscription plans.